 5 PREPARATION FOR TESTS

-5.1 Instruments shall be so chosen that quantities to be measured fall within 20 to 95 percent of the scale of the instrument.
+5.1 Instruments shall be so chosen that quantities to be measured fall within 20 percent to 95 percent of the scale of the instrument.

 5.2 While measuring by more than one instrument, readings for each measurement on all instruments should be preferably taken simultaneously.